 Though, there’s no real reason to.
 Parkour is great exercise for both the body and the mind, you’ll end up meeting lots of great people, and it’s lots of fun.
 And so long as you’re sensible, it’s not actually that dangerous.

 So, what do you say?
-Ready to jump right in?
+Read to jump right in and find out how to learn parkour?
 Pun definitely intended.